Tips Bulletin

 Removing Concrete Mastic with White Vinegar

 White vinegar has many uses in the home.
-Does vinegar remove oil stains from concrete?
-Yes, it does, and dissolving sticky substances is another use.
+Vinegar will remove paint from concrete, and dissolve sticky substances left on your driveway.
 This cheap and natural solution works well to get adhesive off concrete and is also useful for removing wall stickers.

 To make a safe and effective DIY floor adhesive remover, pour equal parts of white vinegar and very hot water into a bucket and use a utensil to mix it well.
 Working with one section at a time, pour the solution on the glue and let it sit for a couple of minutes.

 Press the edge of a scraper on the concrete and push it away from you to remove the pieces of adhesive.
 Continue doing this across the floor until all of the bond is gone.
-After removing glue, use a sponge and clean water to wash away the vinegar residue.
+After removing spray paint from concrete or glue from cement, use a sponge and clean water to wash away the vinegar residue.

-Vinegar is an ideal tool to remove moss from a concrete driveway, too.
+Vinegar is an ideal tool to remove moss from a concrete driveway.
 Apply it on a dry day for best results.

 Getting Adhesive off Concrete with a Reciprocating Saw